materialscloud-org/voila-materialscloud-template/README.md

 # Voilà template for Materials Cloud

-This is the Voilà template for the Materials Cloud project.

-It implements the standard Materials Cloud header and CSS.

-The template is called `materialscloud` and can be invoked either by using the `--template=materialscloud` `voila` CLI option, setting it explicitly in a Notebook's metadata or in a Jupyter config file.
-See [the Voilà documentation](https://voila.readthedocs.io/en/stable/customize.html#controlling-the-nbconvert-template) on how to invoke templates for more information.

-## Try it with Binder!

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/materialscloud-org/voila-materialscloud-template/develop?urlpath=%2Fvoila%2Frender%2Fexample-notebooks%2Fexample.ipynb)

+This is the Voilà template for Materials Cloud, implements the standard header and CSS.

+Three templates are provided:
+* `materialscloud-tool` - highlights the [WORK](https://www.materialscloud.org/work)/Tools section in the header/breadcrumbs.
+* `materialscloud-discover` - highlights the [DISCOVER](https://www.materialscloud.org/discover) section in the header/breadcrumbs.
+* `materialscloud-iframe` - just adds a simple "Hosted on Materials Cloud" note at the bottom.

 ## Installation